 If tipping or sliding is a concern for you, though, you can always skip the stand and instead use the included hardware to screw your camera directly onto a wall or surface.

 Since SimpliSafe only makes one security camera, we were concerned this would make us feel boxed-in.
-Other brands like Ezviz and Ring, for example, offer dozens of different models, with an assortment of sizes, features, styles, and functions.
-Some work better outside, others work better inside.
+Other brands, like Lorex Home Security, for example, offer dozens of different models, with an assortment of sizes, features, styles, and functions.
+Some work better outside, while others work better inside.
 Some are powered by batteries or solar panels; others can be wired into your doorbell or existing lighting.
+If it all starts making you a bit dizzy, we urge you to check out our security camera buying guide to help narrow things down.

 Pro Tip: SimpliCam is only offered as a plug-in camera and does not contain any battery backup or input.
-They do give you a 10-foot power cord, which helps, but if you don’t want to deal with unsightly wires, you might want to look into a battery-operated model from another brand like Ring or Lorex.
+They do give you a 10-foot power cord, which helps, but if you don’t want to deal with unsightly wires, you might want to look into a battery-operated model from Blink’s wire-free camera suite.

 Indeed, note that security cameras run the gamut in this market.
 As far as our SimpliCam, we’ll say this: there weren’t too many places this camera wouldn’t fit in and around our home.
 The camera is not only small, it’s also subtle and lightweight, coming in at 0.33 pounds.
 And, as you’ll see in the photo below, it can fit pretty well into the palm of my hand.